amchess/droidfish/README.md

 # Introduction

-*DroidFish* is a feature-rich graphical chess user interface, combined with the very strong *Stockfish* chess engine.
+*DroidFish* is a feature-rich graphical chess user interface, combined with the very strong *ShashChess* chess engine.

 *DroidFish* is primarily designed for engine analysis of chess positions and viewing and editing of chess games.
 It can also be used for playing games, either